zjgordon/mcServerManager/planning/tasks/meta/PROJECT_HISTORY.md

 # Project History

+## 2025-01-14 - CARD-102: Fix experimental feature toggle functionality returning False

+**Epic:** Epic 3 – Test Suite Stabilization
+**Status:** Completed
+**Owner:** cursor

+Fixed failing test_toggle_experimental_feature_success test by correcting admin authentication setup in test.
+The test was failing because toggle_experimental_feature() function requires admin permissions but the test was not properly authenticating as an admin user, causing the function to return False instead of True.
+Updated test to create admin user with is_admin=True flag and properly mock current_user with is_authenticated=True and is_admin=True attributes.
+This ensures the toggle function passes admin permission checks and returns True when toggle is successful.
+All 18 experimental features tests now pass, resolving the "Non-admin user attempted to toggle experimental feature" warning and ensuring proper admin authorization validation in experimental feature management functionality.

 ## 2025-01-14 - CARD-101: Update help documentation and examples for enhanced test functionality

 **Epic:** Epic 3 – Test Suite Stabilization